gromacs/gromacs/docs/dev-manual/change-management.rst

 -------------------

 -  First and foremost, check correctness to the extent possible;
--  As portability and performance are the next most important things do check for potential issues;
+-  As portability and performance are the next most important things, do check for potential issues;
 -  Check adherence to the :ref:`coding standards <style-guidelines>`;
 -  We should try to ensure that commits that implement bugfixes (as